-The new Galaxy S8 release date is finally here, but that doesn’t mean we can’t start looking ahead to what’s next.
+The Galaxy S8 is readily available, but that doesn’t mean we can’t start looking ahead to what’s next.
 Which is the Galaxy Note 8.
 When we combine the recent launch of the Galaxy S8 with early Note 8 rumors, it gives us some insight on what Samsung could deliver next.
 Even if the Galaxy Note 8 release date is still months away.

 After a short delay following the Note 7 recall, Samsung announced and debuted the Galaxy S8 at the end of March.
 Both phones have a beautiful design with stunning Infinity Screens.
 By shrinking the bezels and ditching the home button we have tons of room for a screen bigger than the Note, without making the phone too big.

 The Galaxy S8+ is Samsung’s best smartphone to date.
 Similar to past models yet bigger, better and faster in every way.
 Something we expect to continue right into the Galaxy Note 8 release.
 Considering the Note 7 was almost identical to the Galaxy S7 Edge, we could see something similar later this year for the next Note.
 Read on for more details.